 Lily’s Treasure Chest: Caribbean, Bar, Seafood (local hangout)

 Rojo Beach Bar & Lounge: Caribbean, Bar, Seafood

 Waruguma: Caribbean, Latin, Seafood

 I hope you enjoyed my advice on traveling to Belize.
 The country has a lot to offer and you should try to see as much as you can.
 On my next trip, I plan to visit Ambergris Caye and San Pedro but I will branch out to other islands!
 If I’ve forgotten anything, please let me know in the comments!
 Also, I’d love to hear about your experiences.

 Have you been to Belize?
 Are you planning a trip?
-Tell me about in the comments!
+Tell me about it in the comments!

-[Note: This post was originally published in 2015 but it has been updated as of 2018.
+[Note: This post was originally published in 2015 but it was updated in 2018 and again in 2021.
 Some images via Pixabay]